Paweł Rowiński: Education and professional activity

-In 1991 he held scholarships from the Deutsche Forschungsgemeinschaft at the Institut für Geographie und Geoökologie in Berlin, the Stefan Batory Foundation at the Central European University in Budapest, and next at the State University of New York (1991-1992).
-In 1993 he received the Stony Brook Foundation Individual Grant, in 1994 a scholarship from the Foundation for Polish Science.
-W 2000 he was a post-doc researcher at the National Center for Ecological Analysis and Synthesis, Santa Barbara, California.
+In 1991–1992, he completed a research fellowship as a visiting scholar at the State University of New York in the United States.
+He also carried out research fellowships and conducted scientific research at numerous international institutions.
+In 1991, he received a scholarship from the Deutsche Forschungsgemeinschaft at the Institut für Geographie und Geoökologie in Berlin and a scholarship from the Stefan Batory Foundation at the Central European University in Budapest.
+In 1993, he received the Stony Brook Foundation Individual Grant, and in 1994 he obtained a fellowship from the Foundation for Polish Science.
+In 2000, he completed a research fellowship at the National Center for Ecological Analysis and Synthesis in Santa Barbara, United States..